python-workshop/fsdse-python-assignment-106/README.md

-# Find two indices that sum to a specific value
+# Given an array, find the two indices that sum to a specific value.

 **Constraints**